PhilBrockman/autobbox/README.md

 # Annotating images with React

-I'm exposing this code more for the sake of transparency above all else.

 Using point and click actions to capture objects inside of their bounding boxes bothered my hand.
 Using a trackpad, I could "point" with ease but "click"ing started to literally hurt.

 A labeled dataset of 7 segment digits ain't worth all that.